MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/e-management-and-monitoring.md

 - Data aggregation across all application components.

-- Health modelling and operationalization of
+- Health modeling and operationalization of:

     - How to measure the health of the workload and its subsystems; “traffic light” model for health representation.

     - How to respond to failures across application components.

-***Design Recommendations***
+***Design recommendations***

-- Use an application specific Log Analytics workspace to collect logs and metrics from IaaS and PaaS application resources.
+- Use an application-specific Log Analytics workspace to collect logs and metrics from IaaS and PaaS application resources.

 - Establish separate hot and cold paths for metrics and logs.